Summer. 1956. Day One.

 bare-chested and blonde

-cautiously balancing on an invisible high-wire
+balancing on an invisible high-wire in our living room

-a tiny Wallenda in socks
+a tiny Wallenda in socks.

 as the Platters sing “Only You”

-on the Dumont television set
+on the Dumont television.

 The parakeets